 Information on the vacancy tax can be found here: Vacancy Levy

-- additionally to developed real estate and other real estate, if the acquirer of the rights is a foreigner.
+• additionally to developed properties and other properties if the acquirer of rights is a foreigner.

-Attention: The Tyrolean provincial government has, among other things, declared Innsbruck to be a reserved municipality according to § 14 para.
-1 of the Tyrolean Land Transfer Act 1996 by decree of 20.07.2022, LGBl. no. 71/2022.
-This means that with the entry into force of the ordinance, legal transactions also on developed properties (including all those with residential property) are subject to declaration to the land transfer authority pursuant to § 14a TGVG 1996 or to notification pursuant to § 23 TGVG.
+Please note: The Tyrolean provincial government declared Innsbruck, among other places, to be a reserved municipality pursuant to Section 14 (1) of the Tyrolean Land Transfer Act 1996 by ordinance dated 20.07.2022, LGBl. no. 71/2022.
+This means that with the entry into force of the ordinance, legal transactions on developed properties (including all properties with residential property) must be declared to the land transfer authority in accordance with § 14a TGVG 1996 or notified in accordance with § 23 TGVG.

-In the district of Innsbruck City, please submit notifications under the Tyrolean Land Transfer Act or applications under the Tyrolean Courtyard Act using the online form Grundverkehrseingabe.
-A simplified online form is available for the processing of contracts for properties with condominium ownership (§ 14a declarations).
+Please submit notifications in accordance with the Tyrolean Land Transfer Act or applications in accordance with the Tyrolean Farming Act in the district of Innsbruck-Stadt using the online form "Grundverkehrseingabe".
+A simplified online form is available for processing contracts for properties with condominium ownership (§ 14a declarations).

 Default settings can be saved as a template.
-This means that data fields such as name, address, telephone number of a firm do not have to be entered for each declaration.
-Please attach the required enclosures such as contract certificate, proof of citizenship, etc. (preferably as a PDF file) to the form in the attachment.
+This means that data fields such as the name, address and telephone number of a law firm do not have to be entered for each advertisement.
+Please attach the required enclosures such as contract certificate, proof of citizenship, etc. (preferably as a PDF file). (preferably as a PDF file) to the form in the attachment.

-Information on how to fill out the form can be found in the filling out help.
-For further information, please refer to the numerous marked info buttons [i] in the form.
+Information on how to fill out the form can be found in the completion guide.
+For further information, please refer to the numerous info buttons [i] marked on the form.

 Zoning confirmations

-More information on zoning confirmations can be found here.
+You can find more information on zoning confirmations here.